pingcap/tidb-operator/en/deploy-on-aws-eks.md

 ## Monitor

-You can access the `<monitor-dns>:3000` address (printed in outputs) using your web browser to view monitoring metrics.
+You can access the `<monitor-lb>:3000` address (printed in outputs) using your web browser to view monitoring metrics.

+`monitor-lb` is the LoadBalancer of the cluster Monitor Service.

 The initial Grafana login credentials are: